NCPRD Closures and Cancellations

 Elk Rock Island

-Elk Rock Island and the Spring Park trail are closed until further notice due to fire damage.
+Elk Rock Island and the Spring Park trail are open to to public, after a temporary closure for wildfire restoration and repair.
 Learn more.

 Milwaukie Bay Park Boat Dock